PYL-patidar/90DaysOfDevOps/2026/day-53/day-53-services.md

 ClusterIP → Internal communication inside the cluster
 NodePort → External access using Node IP and port

 Q4) How Kubernetes DNS works for service discovery?
 ANS: Kubernetes DNS allows Pods to discover and communicate with Service useing DNS Name and IP addresses.
 When a Service is created, Kubernetes automatically create a DNS entry for that Service.
 Pods inside the cluster can access the Service using the DNS name in this format:
-<service-name>.<namespace>.svc.cluster.local
+`<service-name>.<namespace>.svc.cluster.local`
 Example:
-If a Service name is web-app in the default namespace, Pods can access it using: web-app.default.svc.cluster.local
+If a Service name is web-app in the default namespace, Pods can access it using:
+`web-app.default.svc.cluster.local`

+Q5) What Endpoints are and how to inspect them?
 Endpoints represent the actual IP addresses of the Pods that a Service sends traffic to.
 When a Service selects Pods using labels, Kubernetes automatically creates an Endpoints object that contains the IP addresses and ports of those Pods.

-So when a request comes to the Service, it forwards the traffic to one of the Pod IPs listed in the Endpoints.

 How to inspect Endpoints
 1. List all Endpoints

-kubectl get endpoints
+`kubectl get endpoints`

 2. Check Endpoints of a specific Service

-kubectl get endpoints <service-name>
+`kubectl get endpoints <service-name>`

 3. Get detailed information

-kubectl describe endpoints <service-name>
+`kubectl describe endpoints <service-name>`